Æthelwold ætheling

-Æthelwold (/ˈæθəlwoʊld/) or Æthelwald (died 13 December 902) was the younger of two known sons of Æthelred I, King of Wessex from 865 to 871. Æthelwold and his brother Æthelhelm were still infants when their father the king died while fighting a Danish Viking invasion.
+Æthelwold (/ˈæθəlwoʊld/) or Æthelwald (died probably 13 December 902) was the younger of two known sons of Æthelred I, King of Wessex from 865 to 871. Æthelwold and his brother Æthelhelm were still infants when their father the king died while fighting a Danish Viking invasion.
 The throne passed to the king's younger brother (Æthelwold's uncle) Alfred the Great, who carried on the war against the Vikings and won a crucial victory at the Battle of Edington in 878.

 After Alfred's death in 899, Æthelwold disputed the throne with Alfred's son, Edward the Elder.
 As senior ætheling (prince of the royal dynasty eligible for kingship), Æthelwold had a strong claim to the throne.
 He attempted to raise an army to support his claim, but was unable to get sufficient support to meet Edward in battle and fled to Viking-controlled Northumbria, where he was accepted as king.
 In 901 or 902 he sailed with a fleet to Essex, where he was also accepted as king.

 The following year Æthelwold persuaded the East Anglian Danes to attack Edward's territory in Wessex and Mercia.
-Edward retaliated with a raid on East Anglia, and when he withdrew the men of Kent lingered and met the East Anglian Danes at an unknown location in the Battle of the Holme on 13 December 902.
-(Note: Sean Miller dates Æthelwold's death at the Battle of the Holme as 13 December 902.
-The Anglo-Saxon Chronicle gives it as late 902 (in the Chronicle for 903 but according to a calendar which starts the year in the previous September). Æthelweard's Chronicon dates it 8 December.
-Cyril Hart thinks it unlikely that the battle took place so late in the year as that would mean he invaded Mercia and Wessex in the autumn; he thinks the spring of 903 is more probable.
-Some historians, including Simon Keynes and Michael Lapidge, give the date as 902, while others, such as Ann Williams, show it as 903.)
+Edward retaliated with a raid on East Anglia, and when he withdrew the men of Kent lingered and met the East Anglian Danes at an unknown location in the Battle of the Holme, probably on 13 December 902.
 The Danes were victorious but suffered heavy losses, including the death of Æthelwold, which ended the challenge to Edward's rule.